Jargon-busting the most common private health insurance terms

 Health cover terms can be confusing so let's break them down

 When it comes to private health insurance, there's no shortage of jargon to get your head around.
 Even the most commonly used terms can be confusing.
-At nib, we believe that understanding your cover should be simple; so, we break down some of the most complex terms for you.
+At nib, we believe that understanding your cover should be simple; so, we’re breaking down some of the most complex terms for you.

 When you take out or upgrade a policy, you may have to wait for a set period before you can claim certain benefits.
-We could call this 'The Time It Takes 'til a Benefit Kicks In', but we’ve chosen to stick with the industry standard which is, you guessed it, 'waiting period'.
+We could call this 'the time it takes until a benefit kicks in', but we’ve chosen to stick with the industry standard, which is, you guessed it, 'waiting period'.

-As the cliché goes, 'all good things must come to an end' - even the benefits of private health insurance!
-Your annual limit is, quite simply, the maximum amount per calendar year (from 1st January – 31st December) that your policy will cover for specific goods or services.
+As the cliché goes, 'all good things must come to an end' – even the benefits of private health insurance!
+Your annual limit is, quite simply, the maximum amount per calendar year (from 1 January to 31 December) that your policy will cover for specific goods or services.

 Inclusions and exclusions: